radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/02-configuration.md

 14. Select the groups that require the ability to perform searches on users and groups from the Global Identity Viewer and click Allow Selected.
 This should be the group that contains the user you added in step 3 earlier in this section.

-       ><span style="color:red">**IMPORTANT NOTE – Any groups that should be able to update attributes in the identity sources (that are associated with [Modify Templates](03-global-identity-viewer.md#modify-templates)) should also have “write” permissions.**
+       >[!warning] Any groups that should be able to update attributes in the identity sources (that are associated with [Modify Templates](03-global-identity-viewer.md#modify-templates)) should also have “write” permissions.
 15. Select the default “anyone” and click Delete.
 16. Click Save.
 17. Repeat steps 6-16 for dv=globalprofiles target (naming the aci something like identitysourcesaci).

-       ><span style="color:red">**IMPORTANT NOTE **–** If you have multiple Global Identity Builder projects and want to grant access on a per-project basis, define access permissions on the sub-branch under dv=globalprofiles that is associated with the project   (ou=<Global_Identity_Builder_ProjectName>) instead of the dv=globalprofiles level.**
+       >[!warning] If you have multiple Global Identity Builder projects and want to grant access on a per-project basis, define access permissions on the sub-branch under dv=globalprofiles that is associated with the project   (ou=<Global_Identity_Builder_ProjectName>) instead of the dv=globalprofiles level.

 Permissions must also be granted to allow the user to save, edit, and delete queries, and save custom templates.

 18. From the Main Control Panel > Settings Tab > Security section, select Access Control.
 19. In the Access Control section, click **Add**.
 The Edit ACI pane is displayed.

->**Note – The Target Scope pull-down menu value defaults to subtree, and the TargetAttributes value defaults to All.**
+>[!note] The Target Scope pull-down menu value defaults to subtree, and the TargetAttributes value defaults to All.

 20. Enter an ACI description (e.g. configurationaci).
 21. Click the Choose button to navigate to the Target DN.